Scroll to Continue

 "Aohe pau ka ike i ka halau hookahi.
 No one school contains the totality of all knowledge.
 A proverb that encourages respect of differing traditions, in hula and otherwise. "

-Two overarching styles of hula are hula kahiko (ancient hula) and hula auana (modern hula).
+Two overarching styles of hula are hula kahiko (traditional hula) and hula auana (modern hula).
 To simply categorize the two as old and new, however, minimizes the differences between the two and overlooks important distinctions.

 Hula kahiko is traditionally performed as part of or as an extension of a ceremony, set to an oli (chant) and accompanied by percussion instruments.
 While many of the oli we hear along with hula kahiko are compositions from generations ago, there are also new oli and accompanying hula composed today.
 To call hula “ancient” improperly implies that the art is static.
 Rather, hula kahiko has strong roots in the past and continues to grow in modern Hawaii.